xenial-io/Xenial.Blog/_posts/2019-05-17-t-is-for-testing-xaf-xpo-builder-pattern-1.md

 ## Recap

 We used the Bloch's builder pattern to make our tests more readable.
 Test code is equally important production code!
-Tread it with care!
+Treat it with care!
 Refactor it like you would do production code!

 > If you find interesting what I'm doing, consider becoming a [patreon](//www.patreon.com/biohaz999) or [contact me](//www.delegate.at/) for training, development or consultancy.